-Here we look at the nature of color transmission and absorption.
-Why is this important for new product design and development?
+Colors are all around us, from the pictures we paint to the clothes we wear.
+But, have you ever thought about where colors come from?
+Today, we’re going to discuss the science behind color transmission and absorption, as well as why it’s important for new product design and development.
 Understanding how light interacts with a surface will help you to fine tune your product’s look to achieve exactly the effect you want.
-And to illustrate this we’ll look at the blackest color ever made, Vantablack.
+And to illustrate this, we’ll also take a look at who made Vantablack—the blackest color ever made.

 In all the cases when we see a color, we are depending on light to reflect off a surface and back to our eyes where we then interpret it as one of the known colors.
 (Ten million or more possible visible wavelengths.)
 But what if nothing comes back?

 First, a little history.
-Back in the 90’s, NASA and other organizations trying to peer into the depths of space needed to find a way to block out all incidental or reflected light so that sensitive telescopes and other instruments could get a clearer view of the night sky.
+Back in the ‘90s, NASA and other organizations were seeking a new way to block out all incidental or reflected light so that sensitive telescopes and other instruments could get a clearer view of the night sky.

 The effect of staring at a swatch of Vantablack is said to be like staring into the void – a void utterly without depth, dimension, or form of any kind.